rishii100/Abstractify/README.md

 # Abstractify

-This is a simple Streamlit web application for text summarization using the txtai library.
-It allows users to either input text directly or upload a PDF document for summarization.
+This is a Streamlit-based web application focused on text summarization, providing users with a streamlined platform to generate concise summaries from either input text or uploaded PDF documents.
+Through a user-friendly interface accessible via web browsers, individuals can choose between two main options: "Summarize Text" or "Summarize Document."
+For the former, users input text directly into a provided text area, while for the latter, they upload PDF files for text extraction and summarization.
+Leveraging libraries such as txtai for text summarization tasks and PyPDF2 for PDF text extraction, the application processes the provided content to produce comprehensive summaries.
 ## Features

 - **Summarize Text**: Users can input text directly into a text area and obtain a summary of the input text.